 Learning that someone you love is suffering from an eating disorder is never easy.
 The initial diagnosis may come as a shock.
 But, for some people and their loved ones, what comes after the diagnosis can be even harder.
 Successful treatment of eating disorders is a long process which can take many years, and can involve irregular progress and setbacks.

 Understandably, though, there will be times when your patience is tested, like when your loved one returns to destructive behaviors.
-So what can you do?
+But, there are steps you can take.

 Perhaps the first step in helping your loved one recover is educating yourself about eating disorders.
 People often assume that eating disorders are about food and weight, but that is not true.
 There are many underlying issues.